Unselfish People Are More Likely to Wind Up With Depression - Slashdot

 I'm not engaging in a race, so there's no "winning" or "losing".
 Ignoring that, I'm not motivated by guilt for having success -- why in the world would that make anyone feel guilty? -- I'm motivated by wanting everyone to be better off.
 If I am in a position to further that goal, it would be weird not to do it.

-I can come up with a lot of logical, selfish reasons why this is a good thing to want (the better off everyone else is, the better off I
+I can come up with a lot of logical, selfish reasons why this is a good thing to want (the better off everyone else is, the better off I am, after all), but the reality is much more basic (and still selfish): it makes me happy to see others doing well, and it makes me unhappy to see others not doing well.

 Re: (Score:2)